 The Board oversees measures to ensure that stakeholder interests are always taken into account.
-Papers prepared by the Executive Team for Board approval include information on relevant stakeholder considerations to be discussed as part of the debate when making decisions.
+Papers prepared by the Dŵr Cymru Executive team for Board approval highlight relevant stakeholder considerations to be discussed as part of the debate when making decisions.
 This is to ensure that sufficient attention is given to stakeholder concerns, and that the interests of all relevant stakeholders are taken into account in the Board's decision making.